Hats Off to Del Shannon

+Releases

 This album was not released in the U.S. or Canada.
 It contains his last six U.S. A-sides and its six U.S. B-sides.
 There were no covers of songs recorded specifically for an album release as there were for most of his albums later on.
 It entered the UK albums chart on May 11, 1963, reaching number nine over the course of 17 weeks.

 The album was released on compact disc by Beat Goes On on September 27, 1997, as tracks 13 through 24 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Shannon's 1962 debut album, Runaway with Del Shannon.
 Bear Family included the album in the 2004 box set Home and Away.
 Edsel Records included the album in the 2023 Stranger in Town: A Del Shannon Compendium box set.

 Reception

-New Record Mirror described the album "as entertaining a collection of contemporary pops as you will find".
+New Record Mirror described the album "as entertaining a collection of contemporary pops as you will find", giving it a four-star rating.
+It received the same rating from The Encyclopedia of Popular Music, while getting a lower two-star rating from AllMusic.